charlesvill/ObsidianVault/Computer Science/Full Stack Dev/Backend/The back end.md

 - also remember that the `res.send()` will end the req/res cycle so the third middleware will not run
 ###### next arguments
 - `next()` no arg - simple, it will just pass on control to the next middleware
-- `next(new Error)` will pass control directly to the error middleware function
+- `next(new Error)` will pass control directly to the error middleware function. skips all handlers remaning unless they are handlers for errors
 - `next('route')` pass control to the next route handler with the same matchig path if present.
 	- this only works for app.METHODS or router.METHODS
 	- could be the same as called next with no argument
 - `next('router')` - skips all middleware fns attached to the specific router and hands control out of current router instance to the parent router (`app`) (express app is just another router under the hood)
 - last two are very rare and specific use cases
+- if you do not call `next()` in your router, your reqeust can hang because you're not telling express to move on to the next thing

 #### Basic structure of a real world express app
 ```js